aunefyren/wrapperr/README.md

 <br>

 ## Instructions - How do I install this?
 There are two main ways.
-Docker information can be found further below.
+Docker information is in the wiki.

 <br>
 <br>